 Thurston County is home to nearly 32,000 Veterans including about 6,000 in Lacey.
 Many of these former military members face difficulties such as poverty, service-related disabilities, and mental health challenges.
 In response to these challenges, the City of Lacey developed the Lacey Veterans Services Hub, which provides Veterans access to over 50 service providers.
-In 2018 alone, the Hub provided over 6,500 client appointments including 1,091 for affordable housing and homeless aid.
+In 2018 alone, the Hub provided over 3,400 client appointments including 637 for affordable housing and homeless aid, over 770 for mental health, and 156 for employment assistance.
 The City has provided \$315,000 to support the program.